-Scenario Description and Impact Probability Assessment Loss of support from ERGO arising from: Capital scarcity Brexit (UK seen to be less attractive) Capital rating (outside of tolerance) Resulting in financial and capital strain.
-Low Arising from 'Historic Governance Failings', the Top 10 Business Partners terminate their relationship with DAS UK.
-Low Arising from an IT 'Cybersecurity' Incident which results in a complete breakdown in IT systems, the Top 10 Business Partners terminate their relationship with DAS UK.
-Low Arising from a significant and high profile data loss incident, the Top 10 Business Partners terminate their relationship with DAS UK (Reputational risk).
+Scenario Description and Mitigating Actions Probability Assessme Impact magaing Actions nt Loss of support from ERGO arising from: Capital scarcity; Brexit (UK seen to be less attractive); Capital rating (outside of tolerance) Resulting in financial and capital strain.
+CEO engagement; Continued (evidenced) delivery of value to the ERGO Group; Envisage managed withdrawal from the market.
+Low Arising from "Historic Governance Failings", the Top 10 Business Partners terminate their relationship with DAS LEI.
+The Executive Management teams of DAS LEI and Top 10 Business Partners engage in regular dialogue to ensure a strong relationship at the highest level; Implementing an improved corporate proposition ensuring the proposition delivers deeper value outside price and product alone.
+Low Arising from an IT "Cybersecurity" incident which results in a complete breakdown in IT systems, the Top 10 Business Partners terminate their relationship with DAS LEI.
+Operating against ISO27001 certified security framework, which includes technical, administrative and physical security controls managed within a recognised risk management framework.
+Low Arising from a significant and high profile data loss incident, the Top 10 Business Partners terminate their relationship with DAS LEI (Reputational risk).
+Operating against ISO27001 certified security framework, which includes technical, administrative and physical security controls managed within a recognised risk management framework.
 Low